ConstantPark/Nerual-Network-Acceleration-1/README.md

+## Neural Network Acceleration Study
 Hello!
 This is a repository of the study "neural network acceleration".
 The goal of this study is to understand the implmentation of nerual networks on various acceleration.
+Our materials are open to this gitHub and youtube.

 ###  Interest Area
 The topoic of acceleration includes `CPU`,`GPU`, `FPGA`, `ASIC` and `PIM (NDP)`.